 APIs are more than integration tools.
 They are digital products.
 Like any other digital product, organizations have an opportunity to monetize APIs.
 By creating an attractive API marketplace, you are increasing the likelihood that your developer community will do the following:

-For any organization invested in a long-term API management strategy, your API marketplace will be the keystone in your API monetization strategy.
+For any organization invested in a long-term API strategy, your API marketplace will be the keystone in your API monetization strategy.
 Ultimately, your API marketplace can drive business revenue using your APIs as products.

 There are dozens of ways to build an API marketplace.
 There is truly no right or wrong way to build, as long as you remain secure.